CumulusNetworks/docs/content/version/cumulus-linux-321/Installation-Management/Managing-Cumulus-Linux-Disk-Images/Using-Snapshots.md

  - /display/CL321/Using+Snapshots
  - /pages/viewpage.action?pageId=5126828
 pageID: 5126828
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-Cumulus Linux supports the ability to take snapshots of the complete file system as well as the ability to roll back to a previous snapshot.
+---Cumulus Linux supports the ability to take snapshots of the complete file system as well as the ability to roll back to a previous snapshot.
 Snapshots are performed automatically right before and after you upgrade Cumulus Linux and right before and after you commit a switch